Laravel-AAA/Laptop-POS/README.md

-# Laptop Accounting
+# Laptop Point of Sale

-This is a simple Accounting program.
+This is a simple Point of Sale (POS) application.

 # Workflow